RickSteadX/RickSite/PersonalWebsite/FEDORA_DEPLOYMENT.md

 - Podman installed
 - Git installed

+## Understanding the Application Architecture

+This application is built using Blazor WebAssembly, which consists of:

+1. **Server-side**: ASP.NET Core backend that serves the API and hosts the client application
+2. **Client-side**: Blazor WebAssembly frontend that runs in the browser

+The application is packaged as a single container that includes both the server and client components.
+The server serves the client application to the browser.

 ## Deployment Options

 We've provided several scripts to help you deploy the application based on your specific environment and requirements.